amingilani/auth0-rail5/README.md

 end
 ```

-You may want to finish the TODO above after you're done with
+You may want to finish the TODO above with your own custom behavior.

 Auth0 only allows callbacks to a whitelist of URLs for security purposes.
 We also want a callback for our development environment so specify these callback urls at [Application Settings](https://manage.auth0.com/#/applications):